frontity/docs/docs/getting-started/README.md

 Need more info?
 Our [**Community forum**](https://community.frontity.org/) is the perfect place to ask any questions and share your feedback.
 We look forward to seeing you there.

 Frontity is open source and welcomes contributions.
 There are many ways to support the project and get involved.
-Plus, you can get **free swag**!
 Please see the [**Contributing**](contributing/README.md) section for more info.

 {% hint style="info" %}
 Still have questions?
 Come and join us in [the community](https://community.frontity.org/) and ask there!
 We are here to help 😊